-Lord Jesus, we thank You for the word that has enabled us to understand better the will of the Father.
-May Your Spirit enlighten our actions and grant us the strength to practice what Your Word has revealed to us.
-May we, like Mary, Your mother, not only listen to but also practice the Word.
+Lord Jesus, we thank for the word that has enabled us to understand better the will of the Father.
+May your Spirit enlighten our actions and grant us the strength to practice that which your Word has revealed to us.
+May we, like Mary, your mother, not only listen to but also practice the Word.
 You who live and reign with the Father in the unity of the Holy Spirit forever and ever.
 Amen.